alzuno/facturas/README.md

 # facturas
-Python scripts to rename and get a csv from invoices
+Some python scripts to rename and get a csv from invoices Ecuador
+Quito